 Overhead, I hear the soft wissh, wissh, wissh of a raven’s wings, and then they are gone.
 One doesn’t have to see to understand.
 The rhythm of the wing beats reveals the speed of the bird, and the speed reveals the species.
 Their croaks are timed with their breathing and their breathing is timed with the beat of their wings.
 Geese and Sandhill Cranes are different.
 So are the Peregrine and the American Kestrel.

 Across the glade I watch poplar leaves quaking in the breeze turning silver and yellow against the lake beyond.
 Next to the poplar is an orange maple.
 Next to the maple, a green balsam.
 The maple is waving gently, and the balsam just barely rocks.
 All different responses to the breeze.
 The poplar leaves are attached to their stems at a right angle and this causes them to quake in the wind.
 It’s an adaptive mechanism that keeps them from losing leaves in high wind areas like the ridge above the lake.
 The maple, I don’t quite understand.
 Is there a selective advantage to swaying or turning orange and not yellow?
 Yet I see needles of the balsam curve inward toward the upper boughs of the tree.
-This so light reaches the branches below?
+Is this so light reaches the branches below?

 Chickadees sing a ‘fee bee’ song and nuthatches answer with a ‘waank.’
 A red squirrel practices acrobatics.
 I do not understand the world any more than we are all just passing through.
 It might be easy to say that one side won and another lost.
 The Cooper’s Hawk and the sparrow.
 A zero sum game.
 We use the fang and the club to justify our primitive instincts.
 Survival of the fittest.